 We observed people being safely supported to move from a wheelchair to armchair with the support of appropriate equipment.
 We observed that staff were mindful of the person's safety and well-being whilst being moved.
 Staff offered support and reassurance to the person being moved.
-People told us they felt safe whilst being moved by staff.
-One person said, "Staff reassure me and I feel safe."
+People told us they felt safe whilst being supported to move by staff.
+One person said, "Staff look after me very well I must say."

-The incident and accident records were being monitored and the manager had introduced regular meetings with staff to discuss ways of preventing repeated falls whilst still encouraging independence.
+The incident and accident records were being monitored and the acting manager the acting manager had introduced regular meetings with staff to discuss ways of preventing repeated falls whilst still encouraging independence.
 Staff used these meetings for reflecting on current practices and ways to improve.